mathurvani/RAG_Chatbot/README.md

 │   └── prompt.py
 │
 └── vectordb/
-Implementation Details
+### Implementation Details
-1. Document Loading

-The PDF document is loaded using LangChain's PDF loader.
+1. Document Loading: The PDF document is loaded using LangChain's PDF loader.

-2. Chunking

-The document is split into smaller overlapping chunks using:
+2. Chunking: The document is split into smaller overlapping chunks using:
 Chunk Size: 1000 characters
 Chunk Overlap: 200 characters
 This preserves context between chunks and improves retrieval quality.

-3. Embeddings

-Embeddings are generated using:
+3. Embeddings: Embeddings are generated using:

 BAAI/bge-small-en-v1.5

 This model converts text chunks into vector representations suitable for semantic similarity search.

-4. Vector Database

-ChromaDB is used to store document embeddings.
+4. Vector Database: ChromaDB is used to store document embeddings.

 The vector database is persisted locally and reused during application execution, avoiding repeated embedding generation.

-5. Retrieval

-For every user query:
+5. Retrieval: For every user query:

 The query is embedded.
 Top 3 most relevant chunks are retrieved.
 Retrieved chunks are used as context for the LLM.
-6. Response Generation

-The retrieved context and user query are combined into a prompt and sent to the Mistral model running locally through Ollama.
+6. Response Generation: The retrieved context and user query are combined into a prompt and sent to the Mistral model running locally through Ollama.

 The model generates responses grounded in the retrieved context.

-Installation
+### Installation
 Clone Repository
 git clone <repository-url>
 cd RAG_Chatbot